 Toronto Recombinant Antibody Centre

-The Toronto Recombinant Antibody Centre (TRAC) is a state-of-the-art technology platform for the generation of high-quality synthetic antibodies that can be used in research and medicine.
+The Toronto Recombinant Antibody Centre (TRAC) is a state-of-the-art technology platform for the generation of high-quality synthetic antibodies and other proteins that can be used in research and medicine.

-Housed at the University of Toronto’s prestigious institute for biomedical research – the Donnelly Centre – TRAC celebrates its sixth year in operation as a premier facility for developing synthetic antibodies.
+Hosted by the University of Toronto’s prestigious institute for biomedical research – the Donnelly Centre – TRAC celebrates its 10th year in operation as a premier facility for developing synthetic antibodies.
+The TRAC is housed in the newly established Accelerator for Donnelly Collaboration (AcDC).

-"TRAC has a fully integrated platform for the discovery and development of human antibodies of therapeutic and diagnostic value – from antigen production to proof of concept efficacy in animals."
+"TRAC has a fully integrated platform for the discovery and development of human antibodies of therapeutic and diagnostic value – from antigen production to proof of concept efficacy in animals.
+As well, we are now expanding the TRAC pipeline to engineer other protein scaffolds."
 Dr. Sachdev Sidhu

 TRAC has assembled a world-class team made up of some of Ontario’s most prominent scientists and clinicians with an unusually broad repertoire of interests and expertise.
-This combination ensures that the TRAC is poised to produce thousands of high-quality antibodies against numerous diverse targets, that can then be immediately evaluated for therapeutic and research potential.
-TRAC is funded by large provincial and federal grants from Genome Canada, the Ontario Ministry of Research and Innovation, the Ontario Institute for Cancer Research, the Canada Foundation for Innovation and others, that have been awarded for collaborative projects led by Donnelly Centre faculty including Drs.
-Sachdev Sidhu, Jason Moffat, Charlie Boone and Brenda Andrews.
-The expertise of other Donnelly Centre members, like Drs.
-Gary Bader and Igor Stagljar, as well as collaborating scientists at the University Health Network (UHN) and Ontario Institute for Cancer Research (OICR) has contributed to the enormous success and productivity of TRAC.
+This combination ensures that the TRAC is poised to produce thousands of high-quality antibodies and synthetic proteins against numerous diverse targets, that can then be immediately evaluated for therapeutic and research potential.
+TRAC is funded by large provincial and federal agencies such as the Ontario Ministry of Research and Innovation and the Canada Foundation for Innovation.
+The TRAC collaborates with many Donnelly Centre investigators, as well as scientists at the University of Toronto and affiliated hospitals, and within Canada and internationally.
+These collaborations have contributed to the enormous success and productivity of TRAC.

 The TRAC has also attracted the interest of numerous industrial collaborators.
-Notably, a major collaboration with CelGen, Corp. was recently established to support TRAC as part of the Recombinant Antibody Network (RAN).
+Notably, a major collaboration with Celgene (now BMS) has supported the TRAC since 2015, as part of the Recombinant Antibody Network (RAN).

 TRAC has established a strategy for generating antibodies with sub-nanomolar affinities, which are as good or better than conventional antibodies.
 Antibodies produced by TRAC have been used to detect secreted and cell-surface proteins in cell biology experiments, have been validated as effective probes and modulators of cell signaling and have proven to be effective as therapeutics in animal models of cancer and infectious diseases.